Paleo Turkey Meatballs

 How long do you cook turkey meatballs?

-How do you prevent the meatballs from falling apart?
+How do you prevent turkey meatballs from falling apart?

 ___________